Mastering the Feature-Benefit Tie Down

 The iPod is a fantastic example not only for understanding features and benefits, but on how to tie these back to the customer to pique their interest.
 Essentially a brick in your pocket with a scroll wheel, this groundbreaking music player changed the way that we listened to the tunes we like – before the advent of the .mp3, we were largely bound to extremely physical means of listening to music.
 This often meant lugging around your Walkman with a folder of a dozen or so CDs, listening to the radio, or watching MTV.

 On October of 2001, Steve Jobs announced the iPod to the world.
-Clunky and ugly by our standards, he had to sell a white brick with a scroll wheel and a tiny monitor as a revolutionary product to the world.
+Clunky and ugly by today’s standards, he had to sell a white brick with a scroll wheel and a tiny monitor as a revolutionary product to the world.
 To understand how he made this sale, let’s first consider some of the features that the original iPod had, and see how he was able to take these and turn them into selling points.

 5GB Hard Drive